Wolfgang Corcoran-Mathe

 If restarter’s invoker returns, then the result is undefined.

-An interactor is a procedure of one argument, a list of restarters, which the interactor presents to the user.
-The information presented should include the tag, description, and formals of each restarter.
+An interactor is a procedure that accepts a single (usually composite) restarter object.
+The interactor presents the restarters of this object to the user.
+The information presented should include the tag, description, who, and formals of each restarter, and may also include information from other components (e.g. messages and irritants) of the condition argument.
 The user then selects a restarter and provides any additional data which that restarter needs.
 Finally, the interactor invokes the chosen restarter.

 The precise manner of interaction is unspecified.
 An interactor